rlawrenc/cosc_304/README.md

 [http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014](http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,41,90,1014)

+If you have any questions about how academic integrity applies to this course, please consult with your professor.

 ## Missing an Exam
 Only students who miss the final exam for a reason that corresponds to the University of British Columbia Okanagan's policy on excused absences from examinations will be permitted to take the final exam at a later time.
 A make-up exam may have a question format different from the regular exam.
 There will be no make-up midterm exams.
 If the reason for absence is satisfactory, the student’s final exam will be worth more of the final grade.
 Further information on Academic Concession is in the Academic Calendar http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0.